Seven strategies for developing the exercise habit

 Choose things you like

-So, in conclusion: set goals, note down decision change pros and cons, plan and stick to it, recruit a support network, keep food and training diaries, do not worry if you make mistakes (try, try and try again!), and choose foods and activities you enjoy.
-Following these simple guidelines will not turn you into an exercise addict overnight but will help you to become a habitual, self-motivated exerciser and lead you towards a long and productive health & fitness lifestyle.
+So, in conclusion: set goals, note down decision change pros and cons, plan and stick to them, recruit a support network, keep food and training diaries, snd do not worry if you make mistakes (try, try and try again!), and choose foods and activities you enjoy.
+Following these simple guidelines will not turn you into an exercise addict overnight.
+It will still help you become a habitual, self-motivated exerciser and lead you towards a long and productive health & fitness lifestyle.

 This article first appeared in: